 The Minnesota State Building Trades Council has compiled the following resources related to the Coronavirus and COVID-19.
 We will provide updates here as information becomes available.

-- Construction Contractor COVID-19 Preparedness Plans.
+- COVID-19 Preparedness Plan template and instructions.
 Construction contractors must develop and implement a COVID-19 Preparedness Plan and follow MDH and CDC Guidance.

 - Vaccine Information.